-"J" had been living with a family member following the abandonment of his own tenancy but had been asked to leave.
+"Never had that help, it made me nervous to begin with" been asked to leave.
 This man was known to local mental health services and regularly misused alcohol and substances, in addition "J" also had physical health issues for which he received treatment.
-Having spent time in the hostel setting, the individual was observed to have problems around door keeping therefore the service facilitated the move to a temporary furnished flat in the community to remove him from a setting that was viewed to be detrimental to him.
+Having spent time in the hostel setting, the individual was observed to have problems around door keeping therefore the service